DaniTot/DL_reproduction/README.md

-# The machine learning reporducbility checklist
+# The machine learning reproducibility checklist

 for all models and algorithms presented, check that you include:
-- A clear discription of the mathematical setting, algorithm, and/or model.
+- A clear description of the mathematical setting, algorithm, and/or model.
 - An analysis of the complexity (time, space, sample size) of any algorithm.
 - A link to a downloadable source code with specification of all dependencies, including external libraries.